 |November||2013||Tao Art Gallery||Mumbai|

-Brinda has been part of several group shows, and has participated and organized several art workshops in India, as well as internationally.
+Brinda has been part of several group shows, in India, as well as internationally.
+She has participated and organized several art workshops and residencies.

-Brinda has won several awards through school and college: She was honoured by The Rotary Club of Sealand as ‘Acclaimed Artist’, 2009.
-She has also won the Women Achievers Award from the Giants Group, 2009; International Womens' Day Award, Young Environmentalists' Programme Trust, 2009; the Indian Institute of Interior Design- Icon Among Women Award, 2010; and the Bharat Nirman Award,2017.
+Brinda has won several awards through school and college: She was honored by The Rotary Club of Sealand as ‘Acclaimed Artist’, 2009.
+She has also won the Women Achievers Award from the Giants Group, 2009 ; International Women's' Day Award, Young Environmentalists' Program Trust, 2009 ; the Indian Institute of Interior Design- Icon Among Women Award, 2010; the Bharat Nirman Award, 2017 ; In March 2019, Brinda received the Annual IMC Ladies Wing award and was felicitated for her contribution to the Arts; In 2021 she was invited to be Hon.
+Member of Rotary Club of Mumbai Kalakar; in 2021 she received the ‘Make Earth Green Again Mega Achiever Award’ for conservation of arts and culture

 Brinda lives and works in Mumbai, and is married to Architect Alfaz Miller.
-She is Director of their firm -ABM Architects.
+She is Director of their Interior Architecture firm- Miller Design Pvt Ltd. Her daughters Aahana Miller and Aashti Miller are practising Architects.